madalin312/pnc_documents/documents/PCI_SSC_QuickRef_Guide_2010.md

 PCI DSS follows common sense steps that mirror best security practices.
 The DSS globally applies to all entities that store, process or transmit cardholder data.
 PCI DSS and related security standards are administered by the PCI Security Standards Council, which was founded by American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc. Participating Organizations include merchants, payment card issuing banks, processors, developers and other vendors.

-Overview of PCI Requirements

-PCI DSS COMPLIANCE IS A CONTINUOUS PROCESS

-ASSESS

-REMEDIATE

-REPORT

-5

-## overview of PCI Requirements
+## Overview of PCI Requirements

 PCI security standards are technical and operational requirements set by the PCI Security Standards Council (PCI SSC) to protect cardholder data.
 The standards apply to all entities that store, process or transmit cardholder data - with guidance for software developers and manufacturers of applications and devices used in those transactions.
 The Council is responsible for managing the security standards, while compliance with the PCI set of standards is enforced by the founding members of the Council, American Express, Discover Financial Services, JCB International, MasterCard Worldwide and Visa Inc.

-## PAYMENT CARD INDUSTRY SECURITY STANDARDS

-Protection of Cardholder Payment Data

-6

-## PCI Security Standards Include:
+PCI Security Standards Include:

-## PCI Data Security Standard (DSS)
+- PCI Data Security Standard (DSS).
 The PCI DSS applies to all entities that store, process, and/or transmit cardholder data.
 It covers technical and operational system components included in or connected to cardholder data.
 If you are a merchant who accepts or processes payment cards, you must comply with the PCI DSS.

-## PIN Transaction Security (PTS) Requirements
+- PIN Transaction Security (PTS) Requirements.
 The PCI PTS (formerly PCI PED) is a set of security requirements focused on characteristics and management of devices used in the protection of cardholder PINs and other payment processing related activities.
 The requirements are for manufacturers to follow in the design, manufacture and transport of a device to the entity that implements it.
-Financial institutions, processors, merchants and service providers should only use devices or components that are tested and approved by the PCI SSC (www.pcisecuritystandards.org/approved_companies_providers/approved_pin_transaction_security.php).
+Financial institutions, processors, merchants and service providers should only use devices or components that are tested and approved by the PCI SSC (www.pcisecuritystandards.org/approved\_companies\_providers/approved\_pin\_transaction\_security.php).

-## Payment Application Data Security Standard (PA-DSS)
+- Payment Application Data Security Standard (PA-DSS).
 The PA-DSS is for software developers and integrators of payment applications that store, process or transmit cardholder data as part of authorization or settlement when these applications are sold, distributed or licensed to third parties.
 Most card brands encourage merchants to use payment applications that are tested and approved by the PCI SSC.
-Validated applications are listed at: www.pcisecuritystandards.org/approved_companies_providers/validated_payment_applications.php
+Validated applications are listed at: www.pcisecuritystandards.org/approved\_companies\_providers/validated\_payment\_applications.php.
 The Council monitors new threats to cardholder data and may issue information supplements and other guidance for compliance.
 Changes to the PCI Security Standards follow a three-year lifecycle; the newest (version 2.0) was published in October 2010.
-For more information on the lifecycle, see: www.pcisecuritystandards.org/pdfs/pci_lifecycle_for_changes_to_dss_and_padss.pdf
+For more information on the lifecycle, see: www.pcisecuritystandards.org/pdfs/pci\_lifecycle\_for\_changes\_to\_dss\_and\_padss.pdf

-7

 ## The PCI Data Security Standard